 Audition Dates for 2021-22 Scholarships are Feb.
 12 and March 19, 2021

-Please join us for other activities on Audition Day, such as sample classes, campus tours, individual lessons, conversation with a student panel and rehearsals with the WSC ensembles.
-A schedule of events will be sent prior to your audition.
+Prior to the audition date, you will be notified of your audition time and room number.
+All auditions are held in the Peterson Fine Arts Building.
+Please join us for other activities on Audition Day, such as sample classes, campus tours, individual lessons, conversation with a student panel, and rehearsals with the WSC ensembles.
+A schedule of events will be sent to you before your audition.

 For more information about music scholarships, contact the WSC Department of Music at 402-375-7359.